QuantEcon/lecture-python.myst/_sources/markov_asset.md

 The spot price of an asset depends primarily on

-* the anticipated dynamics for the stream of income accruing to the owners
+* the anticipated  income stream
-* attitudes to risk
+* attitudes about risk
 * rates of time preference

 In this lecture, we consider some standard pricing models and dividend stream specifications.

 We study how prices and dividend-price ratios respond in these different scenarios.

-We also look at creating and pricing *derivative* assets by repackaging income streams.
+We also look at creating and pricing *derivative* assets that repackage income streams.

 Key tools for the lecture are

+* Markov processses
 * formulas for predicting future values of functions of a Markov state
 * a formula for predicting the discounted sum of future values of a Markov state